Fixing Cloudy Dark Spots On Any LCD TV Screen: 6 Steps

 #7 Try A Full Software Reset

-You should bear in mind that a factory reset will wipe any data off of your TV.
+Bear in mind that a factory reset will wipe any data off of your TV.
 So, before you perform a factory reset, save some of the data from your Google apps.
-You can do this by syncing them to your Google account.
-This is a last resort!
+You can save your data by syncing your apps with your Google account.

-Once you’ve got all your important information saved, you’ll be ready to perform the factory reset.
-Here’s how you can do it.
+Once you’ve saved all your important information, you’ll be ready to perform the factory reset.
+Here’s how you can do the reset:

 4. Select “Factory Reset”.

-5. Your TV will then ask you if you would like to proceed with the factory reset.
+5. Your TV will then ask if you want to proceed with the factory reset.
 Press “OK” to continue.

 6. Once the reset is complete, try to power on the TV.
-If it continues to restart loop, try the other fixes in this article.
+If the TV stays in a restart loop, calling a technician would be a good idea.

 Are cloudy, dark spots getting in the way of your LCD TV screen?
 Then I am sure this article has shown you a few tricks you can use to clear it.
-These could save you money on a call-out charge or even a new TV!
+The tips provided here can save you money on a call-out charge or even a new TV!

 Has this article helped you?
-Then why not check out some of our other articles and free guides?
-You could even sign up to our email list.
+Then why not check out some of our other articles and free guides below?
+You could even sign up for our email list.

 Have a great day!